Fun FOOD Frolic

 Add shaved almonds, pistachios, cashews, strands of saffron, sunflower seeds, or any other nuts on the cookie to decorate it.

 Bake cookies in a preheated oven at 180 degrees Celsius for 25 minutes.
-Do keep a check on the cookies while baking to ensure they don’t get burnt.
-Smaller sized cookies might cook faster.
+Keep checking the cookies while baking to ensure they don’t get burnt.
+Smaller-sized cookies might cook faster.

-Now, once the cookies are baked, cool them on a wiring rack for 15 mins or till they reach room temperature.
+Once the cookies are baked, cool them on a wiring rack for 15 minutes or until they reach room temperature.

 Store Nankhatai in a dry and clean air-tight jar.
 They keep well for 2 – 3 weeks when stored this way.
 Keep away from moisture/humidity as they might get stale and lose their crunch.